JHay0112/JHay0112.github.io/_articles/2025-12-01-stm32-bare-metal.md

 The natural first step to a bare metal project is to understand what is necessary to get the target computer to the start of the main function.
-The target computer in this instance is the STM32F070RB chosen simply because I happen to have a NUCLEO development board on hand.
+The target computer in this instance is the STM32F070RB chosen simply because I happen to have a NUCLEO development board with that particular microcontroller on hand.

 ### Start-up
 We can use the target's documentation[^3] to get an idea of how the target